digitensions/AVstandards/README.md

 # AVstandards
-Collaborative collection of audiovisual file standards, please contribute yours
+Collaborative collection of audiovisual file standards or supporting documents.
+Please feel free to contribute!